BattleFlowsGame/BattleFlowsDevLog/_posts/2022-06-07-firstentry.md

 date: 2022-06-07
 ---

+(click on title to see the full entry)

 Todos (still need to be refined by priority and planned deadline)
 - Improve the movement code.
 Troops need to flow out proportionally to the troop count in the source cell, so troops will flow much more quickly out of a full cell than a near-empty cell
 - Improve the combat code.
 Losses for each side should be proportional to the ratio of enemy to friendly troops